MehulGoel1/Environment_Sound_Classifier/README.md

 The dataset has three parts:

 ESC-50: a labeled set of 2 000 environmental recordings (50 classes, 40 clips per class),
-ESC-10: a labeled set of 400 environmental recordings (10 classes, 40 clips per class) (this is a subset of ESC-50 - created initialy as a proof-of-concept/standardized selection of easy recordings),
+ESC-10: a labeled set of 400 environmental recordings (10 classes, 40 clips per class) (this is a subset of ESC-50 - created initially as a proof-of-concept/standardized selection of easy recordings),
 ESC-US: an unlabeled dataset of 250 000 environmental recordings (5-second-long clips), suitable for unsupervised pre-training.

 Snapshots of Results: